huwlloyd-mmu/intro-to-c-/week3notes.md

 We will only briefly mention inheritance, and won't be using it in any of our practical work.
 This may seem odd for a course on an object-oriented language, but I am being selective about which parts of the language to look at.
 In the practical sessions, we have been focusing on game programming.
-In the early days of OOP, games programmers built deep and elaborate inheritance hierarchies and usally got into a mess.
+In the early days of OOP, games programmers built deep and elaborate inheritance hierarchies and usually got into a mess.
 A good principle (first expressed in the 'Gang of Four' book _Design Patterns_) is __Favour Composition over Inheritance__, in other words, make new objects by collecting together existing objects, rather than inheriting from them.
 Most modern games programming embraces this prinicple, building game objects out of 'components'.
 If you use Unity or Unreal, you will see this in action.